SPS Rules and Regulations of Student Conduct

 Alleged violations of nonacademic University policy or professional standards by SPS students will be reviewed by the Associate Dean of Student Services and/or designee to determine if a case will move forward.
 Options include:

-All cases that involve allegations of violation of the Policy on Sexual Misconduct, regardless of the student involved, are referred to the Office of Civil Rights and Title IX Compliance.
+All cases that involve allegations of violation of the Policy on Discrimination, Harassment, and Sexual Misconduct or Interim Policy on Title IX Sexual Harassment, regardless of the student involved, are referred to the Office of Civil Rights and Title IX Compliance.

 SPS students in undergraduate and graduate credit-bearing, credential programs with cases that have the potential to result in separation from the University, including suspension, will be referred to the Northwestern University Office of Community Standards (OCS) for further action in accordance with the process set forth in the Student Handbook.
 Cases that do not have the potential to result in separation from the University will be resolved by the Associate Dean of Student Services and/or designee.

-Additionally, the Associate Dean, designee, OCS or Office of Civil Rights and Title IX Compliance will determine whether interim actions should be taken while the case is pending (as detailed in the Northwestern Student Handbook and Policy on Sexual Misconduct).
+Additionally, the Associate Dean, designee, OCS or Office of Civil Rights and Title IX Compliance will determine whether interim actions should be taken while the case is pending (as detailed in the Northwestern Student Handbook and Policy on Discrimination, Harassment, and Sexual Misconduct or Interim Policy on Title IX Sexual Harassment).

 SPS students in non-credit-bearing programs, and those taking individual courses as a student-at-large, are expected to conduct themselves according to Northwestern University policies.
 Failure to follow University policies shall be considered a breach of terms and conditions for enrollment and Northwestern University School of Professional Studies may, at its sole discretion, immediately remove a student from non-credit, and individual course enrollment(s) or implement other sanctions as explained below.